brain-power/Brain-Power-Amazon-Fidgetology/blog/README.md

 ## Results / Brain Power's Use Case

+The following results were obtained by streaming a pre-recorded video of one of our product trials.

+*@Ned/Joey to provide insight on these results to a suitable level of interest, and philosophy of our use case.*

+![Headset Off Results Animation](attachments/results/GlassOffRTAnimation.gif?raw=true "Headset Off Results Animation")

 **@Runpeng, for the next draft, can you surface the face markers (eye, nose, mouth corners) for one of the GIFs?
 If it is distracting to the image, we can do a separate figure showing just that.
 It will impress viewers.
 Also, in the current GIFs you use circular disks.
-It would show off more features if they were ovals, so we could show that the system detects tilt of the head; and it would be great if the rotation of the head would result in a squishing of the oval, thus demonstrating that the system picks of rotation angle as well.
+It would show off more features if they were ovals, so we could show that the system detects tilt of the head; and it would be great if the rotation of the head would result in a squishing of the oval, thus demonstrating that the system picks of rotation angle as well.**

-The following results were obtained by streaming a pre-recorded video of one of our product trials.
-Also, probably best to have a vertical line separating the "Using Brain Power's AR System for Autism" and "Not Using ..."; and a horizontal line separating the real-time analysis from the single-shot summmary analysis.
-Also, please label the metric as "Fidget/Motion Index 1" or even "3", to give sense that there are multiple alternatives and we chose one that was best for the current video.
-Then a subtitle to the label (directly beneath, and in italics), such as "angular velocity" or "rotational speed" or whatever it actually was.
-Thanks! **
+![Headset On Results Animation](attachments/results/GlassOnRTAnimation.gif?raw=true "Headset On Results Animation")

 **@Runpeng The animated GIFs of real-time stats seem to plot similar but not the same data as the lower single-snapshot graphs.
 If they were totally different, that would be fine.
 But since they are similar enough, I think viewers may doubt us a bit.
 Best if they are identical windows of the data.
 Would this take a long time to re-create?
 Is it simply a matter of letting the GIF go longer (is it the same data just not all of it) or was it a different window altogether)?**

-*@Ned/Joey to provide insight on these results to a suitable level of interest, and philosophy of our use case.*

-![Headset Off Results Animation](attachments/results/GlassOffRTAnimation.gif?raw=true "Headset Off Results Animation")

-![Headset On Results Animation](attachments/results/GlassOnRTAnimation.gif?raw=true "Headset On Results Animation")
+**@Runpeng, Please title these animations.
+I can help you decide title, but please take a crack at it when you can.
+For instance they could be titled: "Real-Time Fidgetology Analysis: // Child Not Using Brain Power's AR System for Autism" and "Real-Time Fidgetology Analysis: // Child Using Brain Power's AR System for Autism" or something like that.**

+**For These plots, and for the plots below and the teaser at the top:  a.)
+Please make all the axis labels much bigger and easier to read, b.) either remove the 4 little icons in the upper left of the Index view, or if those are required because this is a real-time view of the actual interface you built, then brag about that!
+A real-time display that looks like that is very impressive.
+Please label it as such. c.)
+Please indicate that there are multiple possbile fidget indices but labeling the current one as "Fidget/Motion Index 1" or even better "Fidget/Motion Index 3" - to make it clear that there are multiple alternatives and we chose one that was best for the current video.
+Then a subtitle to the label (directly beneath, and in italics), such as "angular velocity" or "rotational speed" or whatever it actually was.
+Therefore the whole title for each would be something like "Fidget/Motion Index 3: // Rotational Speed of Face".
+Thanks!**

 ![Results Montage](attachments/results/Glass_ON_OFF_SideBySide_Montage.png?raw=true "Results Montage")